 New medications are improving bone health for people with cancer.

-Cancer can affect the bones in several different ways.
-Some cancers, such as osteogenic sarcoma, start in bones.
-Other cancers, such as breast, prostate, lung and kidney cancer, can metastasize, or spread, to the bones.
-Cancer that starts in or spreads to the bones can lead to bone pain and can increase your risk for complications, including weakening of the bone, fractures (breaks) and high calcium levels in the blood, which can further damage bones.
+Cancer that starts in or spreads to the bone can cause bone pain and increase the risk of complications, including weakening of the bone, fractures and high calcium levels in the blood (which can further damage bones).

 Some cancer treatments can also affect bones.
 For example, certain treatments used for breast and prostate cancer may lead to osteoporosis (thinning of the bones).